rmozart/machine-failures-detection-with-autoencoder-lstm/README.md

 ![Image of LSTM Process](https://colah.github.io/posts/2015-08-Understanding-LSTMs/img/LSTM3-chain.png)
 <p align='center'>Source: https://colah.github.io/posts/2015-08-Understanding-LSTMs/img/LSTM3-chain.png</p>

 LSTM (Long-Short Term Memory) is a RNN (Recurrent Neural Network) process.
 This algoritm is different with the CNN (Convolutional Neural Network) or other network architecture.
 LSTM includes previous step (look back) to calculate/predict the next data.
 LSTM is usually be a part of time-series analysis tools.
-You can the read the details of LSTM in here as a reference: https://colah.github.io/posts/2015-08-Understanding-LSTMs/
+You can read the details of LSTM in here as a reference: https://colah.github.io/posts/2015-08-Understanding-LSTMs/

 ## Dataset Description
 The dataset is a pre-processed data taken from NASA repository (https://ti.arc.nasa.gov/c/3/) Set No. 2.
 The original data has been processed by taking the mean absolute for each file.
 Based on the dataset documentation, the dataset measures the vibration signals in each 4 bearings of a machine with sampling rate 20 kHz.
 The data starts from 12<sup>th</sup> February 2004 to 19<sup>th</sup> February 2004.